Mastering How to Change Password on iPhone Securely

 Step 4: Choose a trusted device to receive a verification code, then enter that code when prompted.

-Important Tips to Prevent Future Lockouts
+Essential Tips to Prevent Future Lockouts

 Now that you know how to change password on iPhone in various scenarios, it’s worth considering how to prevent similar situations in the future.
 A little preparation can save you significant time and frustration down the road.
+Maintaining strong security habits is key to avoiding the need to change iPhone passcode under duress.

 Regular Backups Are Essential:

 Always maintain current backups of your iPhone, either through iCloud or iTunes.
 Regular backups ensure that even if you need to erase your device to remove a forgotten passcode, you won’t lose your important data, photos, and settings. iCloud backups happen automatically when your device is connected to Wi-Fi, plugged in, and locked, making this a relatively hands-off process.
+If you ever have to restore your device, your data will be safe.

 Keep Your iOS Updated: